 Greater Cincinnati Water Works

-In 1992, Ms. Bailey transitioned from the U.S. Environmental Protection Agency to Greater Cincinnati Water Works as a chemist in the water quality and treatment division, working in the granular activated carbon facility.
-Ms. Bailey’s early days also involved working on special projects such as the lead and copper rule implementation team and executing new IT solutions within the laboratories and the division.
-Significant roles in the organization over the years have allowed Ms. Bailey to establish key IT service desk solutions, develop and implement multiple strategic business plans, establish performance metrics for work units, lead the water district research and development efforts, and streamline operations within the utilities during the joint utility era.
+In 1992, Cathy transitioned from the U.S. Environmental Protection Agency to Greater Cincinnati Water Works as a chemist in the water quality and treatment division.
+Cathy was also involved working on special projects such as the lead and copper rule implementation and executing new IT solutions within the laboratories and the division.
+Significant roles in the organization over the years have allowed Cathy to establish key IT service desk solutions, develop and implement multiple strategic business plans, establish performance metrics for work units, manage the water district’s research and development efforts and streamline operations.

-Ms. Bailey has a Bachelor of Science in chemistry from the University of Cincinnati.
-She lives in the City of Cincinnati with her husband, has two adult children, and is active in the public school system, her church and other organizations in the community.
+Cathy holds a Bachelor of Science in chemistry from the University of Cincinnati.
+She lives in the City of Cincinnati with her husband, has two adult children, and is active in the public school system, her church and other community organizations.